 This whole process starts on the public school’s enrolment page, where parents can choose which type of enrolment they want to enrol their child into.
 Although the Moving to High School two-step process redirects parents to a new page, it doesn’t explicitly convey these steps.
 This is the old version of the Enrolment page.

-How might we make the enrolment process clear for parents/carers, so that they understand the timings and actions required when they submit an Expression of Interest application and full enrolment application to their preferred school(s) of choice?
+How might we make the enrolment process clear for parents/carers, so that they understand the timings and actions required when they submit an Expression of Interest application and full enrolment application to their preferred school(s) of their choice?

 This problem combines some common themes that arose in past research interviews, making sure we address high-priority users’ needs.